 Students in the program are trained in industry-standard digital software like Adobe Photoshop, Illustrator, InDesign and After Effects to digitally paint, design layouts and add motion to illustration.
 You’ll use technology such as our Cintiq Lab, outfitted with 16 brand-new 22-inch Wacom Cintiqs, as well as tools in our Makerspace, such as a 3-D printer and laser cutter.
 You’ll also receive training in anatomy, integrating typography, experimenting with traditional painting methods, and developing narratives to give students a well-rounded experience across media.

-In 2020, the Illustration program at UArts was named in the top illustration schools in Pennsylvania, the top east coast illustration schools and the top illustration schools in the U.S. by Animation Career Review.
+In 2021, the Illustration program at UArts was named the top illustration school in Pennsylvania, in the top East Coast illustration schools and the top illustration schools in the U.S. by Animation Career Review.

 The Illustration program at University of the Arts is proud to share the thesis projects of this year’s senior class.
 These illustrations are the result of a rigorous process of self-reflection, experimentation and refinement, resulting in a highly developed body of work based on a theme and market application.
 As a result, the exhibition becomes more than a showcase of each student’s dedication, talent and hard work; it marks a celebration of their individual creative voice, professionalism and refined sense of self as they embark on a new career.